 Slow X-Window GUI Responses¶

 Running an X window GUI application interactively can be painful due to slow responses when it is launched from a remote system over internet.
 There are several ways to cope with the problem.

 As usual, NERSC recommends to use the free NX software because the performance of any X Window-based GUI (not just TotalView's) can be greatly improved.

 TotalView comes up with two different solutions: Remote Display Client and Remote Connection, which are explained below.
 TotalView seems to promote the latter more because of its simplicity in deployment.

 RDC doesn't work for Perlmutter as the system doesn't support X Window utilities, yet.

 TotalView's Remote Display Client (RDC) is a free tool shipped with TotalView that allows developers to easily establish a remote desktop session by automatically setting up a remote display environment from a remote system, securely across multiple connecting computers, and to the user's laptop.

-RDC installation packages for Windows, Linux (32 and 64 bit) and macOS are available from the TotalView installation directory on Cori:
+RDC installation packages for Windows (64-bit), Linux and macOS (Intel chips) are available from the TotalView installation directory:

 If your local laptop/desktop is a Mac, you will also need to install 'VNC Viewer.'
 If it is a Linux machine,

 xterm should be available there.